Regine250/THUR-27703-Regine-Mining-DB/README.md

 # Phase IV: Database Creation ✔️

 Using Oracle SQL tools, the logical design was translated into a physical database.
-All core tables, such as USERS, VEHICLES, PARKING_SLOTS, etc., were created along with primary and foreign keys.
+All core tables, such as EQUIPMENT, MAINTENANCE, OPERATORS, etc., were created along with primary and foreign keys.

 <img width="574" height="370" alt="image" src="https://github.com/user-attachments/assets/37cf113f-2795-4aad-b87e-6e6407644cba" />